tjhleeds/quick-katas/README.md

 ## Running Tests

 - When using GitHub Codespaces, the tests don't show up by default when you load the Codespace.
+- To make them show:
+  - Install recommended extensions.
-- To make them show, type CTRL+SHIFT+P and run `.NET: Rebuild`.
-This should cause the tests extension to discover the tests.
+  - Type CTRL+SHIFT+P and run `.NET: Rebuild`.
+  - This should cause the tests extension to discover the tests.

 ## Note about PRs